Homes & Gardens Virtual Tour - 2021

 Walking Tour of the Village of Fairport

-The Town of Perinton Historian, Jean Keplinger developed a Walking Tour Brochure in 2007 of many of the historical properities in Fairport.
+The Town of Perinton Historian, Bill Poray developed a tour guide to of many of the historical properities in Fairport.

-To download the Walking Tour Brochure in PDF format from the Town of Perinton website.
-These printed brochures are also available at the Town offices at 1350 Turk Hill Road, Fairport, NY 14450.
+The Walking Tour Brochure can be downloard in PDF format to your desktop from the Town of Perinton website.
+Printed brochures are also available at the Town offices at 1350 Turk Hill Road, Fairport, NY 14450.

 Legacy Bike Tour Along the Erie Canal